thwonghenry/payment-handling/README.md

 ## Development environment setup

-For development environment, we build the bundle in host, and run it in the docker container.

-So we don't need to rebuild the container when we change the client code.

-Still need to rebuild the container if server code is changed.

 1. Make sure you have `docker` installed

 2. Copy the contents of `.env.example` to `.env`, fill in the constants.